 This year rather than giving them just a bunch of meaningless candy, I want to tell them something more meaningful – the story of Jesus’s death.

 The past few years, I decided my children were probably too young to hear the story of Jesus, but this year I think they are ready.
-After loosing their great-grandfather this past year, my children know all too well what death is.
+After losing their great-grandfather this past year, my children know all too well what death is.

 While I admit, I wasn’t sure where to start, The Legend of the Easter Robin helped me tell the story of Jesus in a relatable child’s perspective.

 The story, Legend of the Easter Robin by Dandi Daley Mackall will bring the true story of Easter to life this year.